Our Mission Statement

 Our membership varies from season to season, with anywhere from 120 to 150 singers performing at each concert.
-135 singers made joyous music at our December 2016 concert, “O Be Joyful”.
+140 singers will make joyous music at our December 2017 concert, “Go For Baroque”.

 The Outer Cape Chorale was founded in 2002 by Jon Arterton and a dedicated group of supporters.
 Our first performance was May 4, 2002, with 72 singers and 4 instrumentalists.
 The performance was so well received that an encore performance was held on June 1, 2002.
 The Chorale has performed continuously since that time, presenting distinctive musical programs from classical to jazz, from Broadway to the Beatles, from choral classics to music from Africa.